 iii) Application of 120 kg N, 40kg P and 15 kg of Borax/ha gives maximum yield.

-When cauliflower plants are young, they sometimes develop small heads.
+When cabbage plants are young, they sometimes develop small heads.
 This may be due to overage seedlings, poor nitrogen supply, wrong cultivars, crowding plants or late planting, etc.

 Adequate nutrition along with irrigation should be supplied.